 How are regular online learning programs different from the online learning provided while public schools were closed due to the pandemic?

-When public schools unexpectedly closed in mid-March due to the pandemic, schools were faced with the unprecedented task of adapting in-person education plans to a remote format for every student, in a matter of weeks.
+When public schools unexpectedly closed in mid-March of 2020 due to the pandemic, schools were faced with the unprecedented task of adapting in-person education plans to a remote format for every student, in a matter of weeks.
 On the other hand, established online learning programs, many of which have been in place for years, are designed for remote learning from the start, creating a more seamless and effective learning experience for the student.

 Why should I choose my school district’s online learning program?